 - Students must file an Application for Graduation/Marching form.
 Graduation/marching application forms from graduate students will be accepted only when their Advancement to Candidacy form has been submitted.
-(Graduation/marching application forms are available at and must be returned to the Academic Records Office.)
-All students filing for December conferral and undergraduate students applying for graduation/ marching in May must complete the graduation/marching application no later than the October date specified in the academic calendar.
-All graduate students applying for graduation/marching in May must complete the graduation/ marching application no later than the January date specified in the academic calendar. - Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation/degree - All Incompletes and Deferred Grades in classes needed to complete degree requirements must be changed to a satisfactory grade in the Academic Records Office a minimum of 15 days before graduation/degree conferral. - Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.
+(Graduation/marching application forms are available at and must be returned to the Office of Academic Records.)
+All students filing for December conferral and undergraduate students applying for graduation/marching in May must complete the graduation/marching application no later than the October date specified in the academic calendar.
+All graduate students applying for graduation/marching in May must complete the graduation/marching application no later than the January date specified in the academic calendar. - Transcripts for transfer credit must reach the Office of Academic Records a minimum of 15 days before graduation/ degree conferral. - All Incompletes and Deferred Grades in classes needed to complete degree requirements must be changed to a satisfactory grade in the Office of Academic Records a minimum of 15 days before graduation/degree conferral.

+- · Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.